-Please note that G*Snow is not a business and subsidises the snow coaching programme by a substantial amount to make it accessible.
-Our prices are lower than many other club snow programmes.
-We do have a number of costs involved in running this programme, this includes paying for suitably and highly qualified professional coaches and their lift passes.
+Please note that G*Snow is not a business and subsidises the snow coaching programme by a substantial amount to make it as accessible as possible, we believe everyone should have the opportunity to ski or snowboard.
+We do have a number of costs involved in running this programme, this includes paying for suitably and highly qualified professional coaches and their lift passes as well as hire of dry slope facilities.

 What standard of skier/snowboarder do I have to be?

-The minimum ability for children are strong confident snowplough turns and the ability to use uplift (POMA tows) if coming from a dryslope lessons programme this would be a minimum of Level 7 at Aberdeen Snowsports Centre or Level 3 at Alford Ski Centre.
+The minimum ability for children are strong confident snowplough turns and the ability to use uplift (POMA tows).

 How long is a day’s coaching?